 Anchovies

 More cooks mentioned anchovies than some other factor.
-Orazio Delia from Sydney’s Matteo says the great come from Cetara, “a beautiful little fishing metropolis on the Amalfi coast.”
+Orazio Delia from Sydney’s Matteo says the great thing came from Cetara, “a beautiful little fishing metropolis on the Amalfi coast.”
 There are numerous manufacturers, such as Delfino and Nettuno.
 Dan Pepperell from Alberto’s Lounge, also in Sydney, loves salt-packed anchovies from Olasagasti – they’re sourced from Spain and prized in Italy.
-Mimi Rivers from Adelaide’s Osteria Oggi uses Spanish Cuca anchovies, while Melbourne’s Andreas Papadakis from Melbourne’s Tipo 00 prefers the artisan l’Escala.
+Mimi Rivers from Adelaide’s Osteria Oggi uses Spanish Cuca anchovies, while Melbourne’s Andreas Papadakis from Melbourne’s Tipo 00 prefers the artisan L’Escala.
 “They are a sure company with wonderful flavor,” he says.
 “They aren’t the form of anchovy that disappears in the pan.”

 Tomatoes